erqf1/JumpNDodge-Releases/README.md

 # JumpNDodge

 JumpNDodge is a fast-paced endless dodge/runner game.
-This repository hosts **compiled release downloads only** — no source code.

 ## Downloads

 Grab the latest release from the [Releases page](https://github.com/erqf1/JumpNDodge/releases).
 Each release includes four files: